prathamesh-sonpatki/golang-challenge/_posts/2015-04-18-go-challenge3.md

 Add features to your web application to:

-* Allow the user to log in (can be your own database or log in through a third party like GitHub or Twitter or Facebook, through OAuth2)
+* Allow the user to log in (can be your own database or log in through a third party like GitHub or Twitter or Facebook, through OAuth2).
+(Note: if you are authenticating the user through OAuth2, you should use the OAuth2 login flow instead of an external library).
 * Allow the user to save the photo-mosaic, either on the site or upload it back to the photo-sharing site

 ##### Requirements of the challenge

 * Use the latest version of Go i.e. version 1.4.2
-* Use only the standard library, except for database drivers (if used).
-Do not use any web frameworks such as Beego or the Gorilla Toolkit.
-(Note: if you are authenticating the user through OAuth2, you should use the OAuth2 login flow instead of an external library).
-Also, Google App Engine's own libraries would be considered external.
 * The critical part is not the UI but learning to write web applications, so I won't be too bothered if the participant uses [Bootstrap](http://en.wikipedia.org/wiki/Bootstrap_%28front-end_framework%29) or [Polymer](https://www.polymer-project.org/0.5/) or any other CSS frameworks.
 I'm even ok if you use AngularJS or any other front-end frameworks, though that would be missing a chunk of learning.
 I'm more concerned about the user experience -- the web application should have good performance, easy to follow steps and a well understood interface
 * Deploy to a publicly available site; the final software must not only be working, but be usable.
 You can use Google Cloud Platform or Heroku or any cloud provider, as long as it is working and is deployed publicly, it will be accepted
 * Individual tile pictures must be clearly visible when magnified, though it is expected to be smaller
+* Use only the standard library, except for database drivers (if used).
+Do not use any web frameworks such as Beego or the Gorilla Toolkit.
+Also, Google App Engine's own libraries would be considered external.
 * You need to write test cases for the main flow.
 Do submit your test cases.
 * Do [organize your code](https://youtu.be/XCsL89YtqCs).